aryamanbhar/BNRY_Dashboard/README.md

 Need to handle these cases:
 - Holders transfer to each other
-- After completing one chain move to the next chain (using source wallet address
+- After completing one chain move to the next chain
 - Push to production

+See spreadsheet for reference